Jan. 1, 2019 - Dec. 31, 2019Amount Awarded

 Risk Sciences International, Canada

-Donald Schaffner, Ph.D.Summary
+Donald Schaffner, Ph.D.Resources

 Risk to consumers is directly related to prevalence and concentration of pathogens in products.
 Sampling to determine if levels of pathogens are at acceptable levels if one approach adopted to manage the consumer risk.
 However, the relationship between different sampling options, and the reduction in risk provided by implementing those options has not been well described.
 We will develop a sampling-risk model that quantifies the relationship between product testing and the risk to consumers.
 This model will consider factors including sample size (mass), number of samples, lot size, and many others.
 The result will be a series of tables and charts that describe the relationship between the factors and risk.
 Such analyses can be used to explore the efficacy of alternate risk management strategies, helping answer questions such as “if I increase the sample mass what is the impact on risk?” , or “If I sample at point X instead of point Y what will the benefit be?”.